This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Sweet and sour sauce for pork

 The sauce for the pork chops relies on the same sweet and sour flavours that we use the marinade to reinforce them.
-I’ve also added extra garlic, Dijon mustard and some thyme to bring in the Euro influence as well as heavy cream for a thich, luscious sauce.
+I’ve also added extra garlic, Dijon mustard and some thyme to bring in the Euro influence as well as heavy cream for a thick, luscious sauce.

 The sugar in plum sauce and honey gives this sauce a syrup like consistency, so no flour or cornstarch are necessary for thickening it.
+Nor is brown sugar or ketchup needed for sweetness.

-Plain rice is absolutely the best pairing for these pork chops.
-Since sweet and sour flavours are so intense and complex we wouldn’t want to introduce anymore flavours or they will compete instead of complementing each other.
+Since sweet and sour flavours are so intense and complex we wouldn’t want to introduce any more flavours or they will compete instead of complementing each other.
+But if you would like to add vegetables to the side, a dish also using Asian flavours like miso aubergine (eggplant) or something savoury like roasted broccoli would be a good choice.

-Our favourite pork recipes:
+More favourite pork recipes

 - Pork Loin Steaks in Creamy Shallot and Mushroom Sauce